griffithlab/rnabio.org/_posts/0001-05-01-RNAseq_Data.md

 Enter the data directory and view the first two read records of a file (in fastq format each read corresponds to 4 lines of data)

+The reads are paired-end 101-mers generated on an Illumina HiSeq instrument.
+The test data has been pre-filtered for reads that appear to map to chromosome 22.
+Lets copy the raw input data to our tutorial working directory.
 ```bash
 zcat UHR_Rep1_ERCC-Mix1_Build37-ErccTranscripts-chr22.read1.fastq.gz | head -n 8